 To roll back refactoring actions, the wizard provides the option To enable Undo, open all files with changes for editing.
 If you select this option, ReSharper opens all modified files in new editor tabs and enables you to roll the refactoring back.
 In this case, you will need to save the changes yourself.
 If this option is not selected, ReSharper saves modified files automatically, without opening them.

 If a refactoring operation would cause code conflicts (such as duplicate names, visibility conflicts, and so on), the wizard displays the list of conflicts on the last step, before you apply the refactoring.
 For some conflicts, the wizard can also suggest quick-fixes.
-For more information, see Resolving Conflicts in Refactorings.
+For more information, see Resolve conflicts in refactorings.

 Most of ReSharper's refactorings are available in C# and Visual Basic .NET, some are available in several languages, others are language-specific.
 The table below lists all refactorings and languages/technologies where they are supported.